isabella232/devo-ps.github.io/source/blog/managing-infrastructure-is-effin-hard.md

 template: post.html
 ---

 I already said [what I think of the NoOps/PaaS approach](http://devo.ps/blog/the-problem-with-paas/): in my eyes, it basically means outsourcing your operations over to a team that will impose you the technologies you can work with and won't give you access to your own infrastructure.
 More or less a black-box.
-That approach obviously doesn't work well for a lot of people out there; the problem
+That approach obviously doesn't work well for a lot of people out there.

 ## Look at all the tools!

 The good news is that there are a plethora of really great Open Source tools to help you get stuff done.
 On top of my head:

-- **Configuration management**; Ansible, Salt Stack, Puppet...
+- **Configuration management**; Chef, Puppet, Ansible, Salt Stack...
 - **Monitoring & Reporting**: [Zabbix](http://www.zabbix.com/), [Munin](http://munin-monitoring.org), [Sensu](sensuapp.org), [Cacti](www.cacti.net), [Nagios](http://www.nagios.org), [Cabot](cabotapp.com)...
 - **Continuous integration & Continuous delivery**: [Jenkins](http://jenkins-ci.org), [Buildbot](http://buildbot.net/), [Go](www.thoughtworks.com/products/go-continuous-delivery), [Gitlab CI](https://about.gitlab.com/gitlab-ci/)...